jdillard/sphinx-llms-txt/docs/source/getting-started.rst

 -------------------------

 By default, **sphinx-llms-txt** requires no additional configuration and links to raw reStructuredText source files created by the HTML builder.
-For optimal LLM support, you can use alternative builders set up in parallel builds using :ref:`CMake <cmake_workflow>`.
+For optimal LLM support, see the alternative builders below and the :ref:`CMake workflow <cmake_workflow>` for setup.

 .. list-table:: Output Format Comparison
    :header-rows: 1